What is Fat Transfer?

 The best of all is fat injection is forgivable while the mistake of permanent filler is permanent!!! ,” Prof Moawad says.
 The only relative drawback of fat injection has been the resoption of some of the fat transfer.
 However, with proper technique, approximately 30–70% of the fat is retained Prof Moawad says.
 In my opinion the Disputes about longevity and the technique variation has postponed the announcement of fat as the perfect filler, added Prof. Moawad.

 Nevertheless, its use remains relatively limited compared to commercial fillers.
 It also appears that surgically trained and oriented cosmetic practitioners are far more likely to use fat, and often as a complement to other surgical procedures such as face–neck lifts and blepharoplasty.

 In sheer numbers, less surgically aggressive dermatologists, and now a wide array of non-surgically trained “cosmetic practitioners” – not to mention non-physician “extenders” such as physician assistants and nurse practitioners, and even simple registered nurses – inject the bulk of commercial filler.
 While synthetic fillers can smooth out wrinkles and folds, it cannot restore fullness that is naturally lost as fat and bone diminish and it is not for everyone.

 Some individuals are allergic to synthetic materials and may develop an allergic reaction.
-Furthermore, synthetic materials cannot be used in large quantities to restore body deformities, to augment breast or buttocks or even hands due to high cost, making fat grafting a much more desirable and economical treatment option.
+Furthermore, synthetic materials cannot be used in large quantities to restore body deformities, to augment breast or buttocks or even hands due to high cost, making fat injection a much more desirable and economical treatment option.